Rhodes-CS-Department/jupyterhub-deployment/README.md

 ## Distributing Files to Students

-__For Spring '22:__ All users automatically sync [this Github repo](https://github.com/Rhodes-CS-Department/comp141-sp22) on server start.
+__For Fall '23:__ All users automatically sync [this Github repo](https://github.com/Rhodes-CS-Department/comp141-fa23) on server start.

 The deployment is configured to automatically update Rhodes-specific libraries when a user logs in, by running `pip install` on [this